-The Fed's official policy statement following FOMC meetings should be modified in at least three ways.
-First, every policy statement should begin with an assessment of monetary policy and whether it is consistent with achieving the Fed's statutory mandate, rather than the Fed's assessments of the economy and its subsectors.
-Reordering of the current format would reinforce the Fed's primary focus on its statutory mandate and policy stance, and properly put current economic conditions in a supporting role rather than the lead role.
+The Fed's Policy Statements: Recommended Changes.
+The Fed's official Policy Statement following FOMC meetings should be modified in at least three ways.
+First, every Policy Statement should begin with an assessment of monetary policy and whether it is consistent with achieving the Fed's statutory mandate, rather than the Fed's assessments of the economy and its subsectors.
+Reordering of the current format would reinforce the Fed's primary focus on its statutory mandate and policy stance, and properly put current economic conditions as a supporting and not the lead role.

-Second, the Fed should explicitly convey in every policy statement separate balance-of-risk assessments on inflation and on employment and/or the economy.
-Focusing the risk assessment on the economy, or temporarily dropping the risk assessment and replacing it with nuanced language on inflation and inflationary expectations, only adds confusion.
+Secondly, the Fed should explicitly convey in every Policy Statement separate balance of risk assessments on inflation and on employment and/or the economy.
+Focusing the risk assessment on the economy, or temporarily dropping the risk assessment and replacing it with nuanced language on inflation and inflationary expectations only add confusion.
 Changes in these risk assessments must be carefully aligned with changes in the Fed's forecasts.
-Such modifications may have helped to avoid the Fed's communications missteps in December 2018 when the policy statement, Summary of Economic Projections forecasts, and Chair Powell's press conference created confusion while the subsequently released minutes of the FOMC meeting painted a far different picture on the Fed's balance of risks.
+Such modifications may have helped to avoid the Fed's communications missteps in December 2018 when the Policy Statement, SEP forecasts and Chairman Powell's press conference created confusion while the subsequently released minutes of the FOMC meeting painted a far different picture on the Fed's balance of risks.

-Third, the policy statement must include the Fed's strategy on its balance sheet and unwind policy.
+Third, the Policy Statement must include the Fed's strategy on its balance sheet and unwind policy.
 The Fed's balance sheet strategy cannot simply be ignored or put into an addendum.
 Even though the Fed has emphasized that interest rates are its primary policy tool, the enlarged balance sheet is nevertheless an important tool, particularly if the Fed were to face the zero lower bound on interest rates.